-Program "Qualified" Immigrants 1 Who Entered the U.S. BEFORE AUG.
-22, 1996 "Qualified" Immigrants Who Entered the U.S. ON OR AFTER Aug.
-22, 1996 "Not Qualified" Immigrants 2 Supplemental Security Income & State Supplemental Payment (SSI/SSP) Eligible only if: Receiving SSI (or application pending) on Aug.
-22, 1996, or Qualify as disabled, 3 or Refugee, asylee, granted withholding of deportation, Cuban/Haitian entrant, Amerasian, but only during first 7 years after the status was granted, or Lawful permanent resident with credit for 40 quarters of work, 4 or Eligible only if: Refugee, asylee, granted withholding of deportation, Cuban/Haitian entrant, Amerasian, Iraqi or Afghan special immigrants, victim of trafficking, but only during first 7 years after the status was granted, or Certain Ukrainian parolees,1 or Lawful permanent resident with credit for 40 quarters of work (but must wait until 5) Eligible only if: Receiving SSI (or application pending) on Aug.
+Program "QUALIFIED" IMMIGRANTS 1 WHO ENTERED THE U.S. BEFORE AUG.
+22, 1996 "Qualified" Immigrants Who Entered the U.S. on or after Aug.
+22, 1996 "Not Qualified" Immigrants 2 Supplemental Eligible only if: Eligible only if: Eligible only if: Security Income & State Supplemental Payment (SSI/SSP) Receiving SSI (or application pending) on Aug.
+22, 1996, or Qualify as disabled,^{3} or Refugee, asylee, granted withholding of deportation, Cuban/Haitian entrant, Amerasian, but only during first 7 years after the status was granted, or Lawful permanent resident with credit for 40 quarters of work,4 or Refugee, asylee, granted withholding of deportation, Cuban/Haitian entrant, Amerasian, Iraqi or Afghan special immigrants, victim of trafficking, but only during first 7 years after the status was granted, or Certain Ukrainian parolees,1 or Lawful permanent resident with credit for 40 quarters of work (but must wait until 5 years after entry before applying),4 or Receiving SSI (or application pending) on Aug.
 22, 1996, or Victim of trafficking, during first 7 years after the status was granted, or Certain Ukrainian parolees,1 or American Indian born in Canada or other Native American tribal member born outside U.S.

 1 Qualified immigrants are: (1) lawful permanent residents (LPRs), including Amerasian immigrants; (2) refugees, asylees, persons granted withholding of deportation, conditional entry (in effect prior to Apr.
 1, 1980), or paroled for at least one year; (3) Cuban/Haitian entrants; (4) battered spouses and children with a prima facie case determination on or an approved (a) self-petition for an immigrant visa, or (b) immigrant visa filed for a spouse or child by a U.S. citizen or LPR, or (c) application for cancellation of removal/suspension of deportation, whose need for benefits has a substantial connection to the battery or cruelty (parent/child of such battered child/spouse are also qualified); and (5) victims of trafficking and their derivative beneficiaries who have obtained a T visa or whose application for a T visa sets forth a prima facie case.
 (A broader category of trafficking victims who are certified by or receive an eligibility letter from the Office of Refugee Resettlement are eligible for all federal benefits, without regard to their immigration status.)
 Iraqi and Afghan special immigrant visa holders (SIV) and special immigrant parolees (SI/SQ) are eligible for federal benefits to the same extent as refugees.
-Other Afghans granted parole between July 31, 2021, and December 16, 2022 -- and their spouses and children, and parents/guardians of unaccompanied children granted parole after September 30, 2022 - also are eligible for federal benefits to the same extent as refugees, until March 31, 2023, or the end of their parole term, whichever is later.
-Ukrainians paroled into the U.S. between February 24, 2022, and September 30, 2023 - and their spouses and children, and parents, guardians or primary caregivers of unaccompanied children paroled into the U.S. after September 30, 2023 - are eligible for federal benefits to the same extent as refugees.
-Benefits are available to this group regardless of the length of their parole period - but eligibility continues only until their parole is terminated.
+Other Afghans granted parole between July 31, 2021, and September 30, 2023 -- and their spouses and children, and parents/guardians of unaccompanied children granted parole after September 30, 2022 -- also are eligible for federal benefits to the same extent as refugees, until March 31, 2023, or the end of their parole term, whichever is later.
+Ukrainians paroled into the U.S. between February 24, 2022, and September 30, 2023 -- and their spouses and children, and parents, guardians or primary caregivers of unaccompanied children parole dinto the U.S. after September 30, 2023 - are eligible for federal benefits to the same extent as refugees.
+Benefits are available to this group regardless of the length of their parole period - but eligibility continues only until their parole is terminate